andreiapostoae/dota2-predictor/README.md

 This tool, however, is up-to-date with the current patch and does a decent job predicting your best possible last pick given a situation in order to give you that little extra chance that turns the tides in your favor.

 Good luck in your matches and game on!

+## FAQ

+1. Only 60% accuracy?
+That is not much better than predicting that radiant always wins.
+  * Yes, using logistic regression and neural networks on the current data does not seem to provide better results.
+However, I have some ideas on slightly improving it.

+2. I had a team of 4 carries already and your tool suggested me to pick Spectre.
+Why?
+  You need to take the results with a grain of salt.
+The algorithm does not know (at least at this point) how to evaluate a team composition.
+Simplified, it just looks statistically on past games and evaluates each possible hero that it thinks would work.
+However, synergy between heroes is not properly modelled.

+3. Why does this tool require Anaconda to be used on Windows?
+Can't you just give us simple .exe?
+  * I tried different approaches regarding how can I make dota2-predictor available to people as fast as possible.
+Generating a .exe file using pyinstaller (because the code is written in python) results in a file around 200MB.
+I figured out that not many people would be downloading an executable file from the internet with such size.
+  * Also, installing packages with pip on Windows is a headache, so Anaconda is the simplest solution I have at the moment.

+4. Any plan for a web interface so we don't have to install stuff?
+  * Yes!
+I do not have much web development knowledge at the moment, but I will do my best to make this available to everybody **easily**.

+5. Why don't you use only 6k+ games to train your model, because people at that skill level are more versatile?
+  * While this is true, applying 6k logic on a 3k game will not mean the algorithm can correctly guess the outcome.
+There is also the lack of data on high MMR problem.

+6. Do you plan on switching the algorithm?
+  * Yes, I did some k-NearestNeighbors experiments which failed, but options are still open.